danielcbit/apcctrl/doc/manual/manual.rst

 Checking Your Configuration File
 --------------------------------

-Once you have installed apcupsd, either from a binary package or by building from source, your next step should be to inspect your ``/etc/apcctrl/apcctrl.conf`` file to make sure it is valid.
+Once you have installed apcctrl, either from a binary package or by building from source, your next step should be to inspect your ``/etc/apcctrl/apcctrl.conf`` file to make sure it is valid.